interactive-matter/TMC26XStepper/README.rst

 Now you can connect the Motor to your shield or breakout board.
 Bipolar stepper motors have 4 wires.
 2 for each phase.
 One phase goes to A1 and A2 - the other phase goes to B1 and B2.

-If you are unsure which wires belong to which phase you can simlpy check this:
+If you are unsure which wires belong to which phase you can simply check this:
 * Make sure none of the wires are connected (i.e. touching each other on the unisolated end).
-  You should be able to turn shaft of the motor quite easily with no really noticable steps.
+  You should be able to turn shaft of the motor quite easily with no really noticeable steps.
 It should be considerable smooth.

-* Now hold two wires of the motor togehter so that the unisolated wire ends are touching each other.
+* Now hold two wires of the motor together so that the unisolated wire ends are touching each other.
   Or add a jumper wire to two sockets of your motor connector if it is present.

 * Turn the shaft of your motor.